 Our security/greeter volunteers monitor parking areas and greet people as they walk through our doors, offering a warm cup of coffee, a personal ‘hello’ and directions to appropriate areas.
 They represent the positive, caring atmosphere of the Center.

 Expressive Arts classes are led by volunteer artists and art therapists.
 A variety of styles of creative expression are explored as a way to cope with emotions connected with the experience of cancer.

 Do you play a musical instrument and enjoy sharing your talent?
 We’d love to hear from you!
-Music is used at special events and memorial services.
+Music is used at special events.